vexandmore/Whitespace/README.md

 If `-v` is passed, every executed instruction will be printed out before it is executed (if the file is interpreted).

+If `-d` is passed, starts in debug mode.
+In this case, that means the interpreter will start in a step-by-step execution mode.
+Enter `ni` or `nexti` when prompted to run the next instruction.
+Currently under development.

 # Getting Started
 To run whitespace file (in either syntax):